deficollective/defiscan/src/content/protocols/pendle.md

 Selling YT:
 When selling YT via `swapExactYtForToken`, the router borrows an equivalent amount of PT from the market, combines them with the user's YT to redeem SY (as both tokens are needed to unlock the underlying asset), then returns a portion of the SY to the market to repay the borrowed PT.
 The remaining SY are converted to the desired output token.
 As with buying, fees are collected and sent to the `Treasury`.

-These flash swap mechanisms allow users to gain exposure to yield alone (YT) without needing to manage the principal component (PT).

 `Governance` can `pause` SY token transfers, which completely blocks YT trading mechanisms.
 This pause prevents all essential operations on SY tokens (deposits, withdrawals, and transfers) that are necessary for flash swap functionality.
 Without these operations, it becomes technically impossible to buy or sell YT, as the process requires converting tokens to SY, minting PT+YT, and combining PT+YT to release SY.
 Users holding YT find themselves unable to exit their positions until governance decides to reactivate transfers.

 ## Router System and Action Modules